NATIONAL EMPLOYEE APPRECIATION DAY

 National Employee Appreciation Day on the first Friday in March each year focuses attention on employees in all industries.
 Employers across the country in business and organizations plan employee recognition and celebrations.
 Employee achievement and contributions are honored.

 Employees are one of a company’s greatest assets.
-Recognition and appreciation are known as one of the key motivational factors in the workplace.
-An employer may show their gratitude for an employee’s efforts and contributions to the goals of the company in a variety of ways.
+Recognition and appreciation are known as some of the key motivational factors in the workplace.
+An employer may show their gratitude for an employee’s efforts and contributions to the company’s goals in a variety of ways.
 Many organizations include employee appreciation as part of their business structure.
 It shows how much they value their employees and keeps morale high in the workplace.
 Employers who express employee appreciation tend to increase employee job satisfaction as well.

 While showing your employees how much you appreciate them, ask them how they like to be thanked.
-Employers might find a general consensus of three or four ways that might best serve your industry overall.
-It might also save some head-scratching, too.
-Did you go over budget on an ice sundae bar last year when what you’re team really likes are discounted services to the local chiropractor?
+Employers might find a consensus of three or four ways that might best serve your industry overall.
+It might also save some head-scratching too.
+Did you go over budget on an ice cream sundae bar last year when your team prefers discounted services to the local chiropractor?
 In the spirit of enthusiasm, consider the nature of your business and how your employees celebrate, too.

 HOW TO OBSERVE #EmployeeAppreciationDay

 Great Ways To Show Your Employees Some Appreciation

 - Be Flexible – Flexibility goes a long way in this virtual reality world.
 If possible within your industry, allowing a little flexibility can reap huge benefits when you need last-minute work done.